br0nco640k/Bard-Diva/README.md

 - First we'll need to copy the ydotool.service file to another location, where it can be edited:
 `cp /usr/lib/systemd/system/ydotool.service ~/.config/systemd/user/ydotool_home.service`

+- You may have to create the ~/.config/systemd/user/ directory first, if this is your first user service.

 - Run the following command to get your UID and GID:
 `echo $(id -u):$(id -g)`